Thailand approves changes to constitution on king powers

-BANGKOK (AP) — Thailand’s military-ruled legislature has approved constitutional changes desired by the newly enthroned king that would reserve more powers for him.
+BANGKOK (AP) — Thailand’s military-ruled legislature on Friday approved constitutional changes desired by the newly enthroned king that would reserve more powers for him.

-One change made Friday by the National Legislative Assembly allows King Maha Vajiralongkorn Bodindradebayavarangkun to decide whether or not to appoint a regent in his absence.
+One change made by the National Legislative Assembly allows King Maha Vajiralongkorn Bodindradebayavarangkun to decide whether or not to appoint a regent when he travels outside the country.
+Vajiralongkorn traveled frequently to Germany, where he maintains a residence, before becoming king in December.

 The constitution previously stated that if no regent was appointed, the head of the Privy Council — the king’s advisory body — would become regent.
 The amendment effectively keeps royal power in the hands of the king or a trusted confidante when he is abroad.
-Vajiralongkorn traveled frequently before becoming king in December.

-A second amendment makes it easier to implement the king’s desired changes in the next constitution, which passed a referendum last August.
-The government says the changes concern royal powers.
+A second amendment makes it easier to implement the king’s desired changes in a new constitution that was approved in a referendum last August.
+The government says the changes solely concern royal powers.
+Vajiralongkorn’s approval is needed for the new constitution to be implemented.

 Most Read Stories